robusta-dev/holmesgpt/README.md

 TODO
 ```

-If you are happy with the results, you enable this for all Prometheus alerts in Slack:
+If you are happy with the results, enable this for all Prometheus alerts in Slack:

 ![342708962-e0c9ccde-299e-41d7-84e3-c201277a9ccb (1)](https://github.com/robusta-dev/holmesgpt/assets/494087/fd2451b0-b951-4798-af62-f69affac831e)